wmaynard/token-service/BANS.md

 Only one ban per `permissions` value is tracked, and those that expire further in the future take precedence.
 However, you can technically ban a player twice on the same Audience by using a combined `permissions` with bitwise operations.
 Going back to our **Token Generation Example**, if you banned someone with permissions of `1` and `9`, this effectively bans a player _twice_ from Chat.
 In order to restore a player's Chat functionality, both of these bans would need to expire or otherwise be removed.

 An `expiration` for a ban is a target Unix timestamp and may be omitted.
 When this happens, the ban is indefinite.

+You can opt in to using `accountIds` to issue the same ban to multiple people at once.
+If you use both `accountId` and `accountIds`, only `accountIds` is accepted.

 **Important note:** Whenever you issue a ban, make sure you keep the `reason` professional.
 Since this is exposed on token validation, it is theoretically possible for a player who has hit our token-service to see the reason.
 While it's unlikely, just assume that this is public information.